Why Intimate Sex Is the Key to a Successful Relationship

 Great sex is a learned skill—understanding how intimacy works is key.

 Posted Aug 10, 2016

-Think of intimacy on a continuum, on one side is your closed self, on the other end is your open self.
+Think of intimacy on a continuum.
+On one side is your closed self, and on the other end is your open self.

 On the closed side, you are disconnected and shut down.
 Think eyes closed and holding your breath during lovemaking.
-You aren’t inhaling in the scent of your partner, you might be thinking negatively about them, your mind is someplace else, not oriented to this moment in front of you.
+You aren’t inhaling the scent of your partner, and you might be thinking negatively about them.
+Your mind may be someplace else and not oriented to the moment in front of you.